Abbas-synectiks/Reporting.docs/Usecase/Cloud-Central/Product-category.md

 1. User click on the button 3-tier Product card, then the user is redirected to the 3-tier product page.
 1. On the 3-tier product page, on the top of the page there’s a breadcrumb to go back to the previous pages.
 1. the user sees all layers of the product (web layer, app layer, data layer, auxiliary layer) on the left side and overall services of the production stage on the right side.
 User clicks on ec2 service, which redirects to the particular service list which shows in a tabular format on the bottom of the page.
 Which includes the following details,
-- Instance ID
-- Instance type
-- Availability zone
-- Pricing model
-- Adds-on
-- Usage hours
-- Created on
-- Instance State
+  1. Instance ID,  Instance Type, Availability Zone, Product Name, Adds-on, Created on, Usage hours and Instance State.
 1. User Clicks on the Instance ID which redirects to the instance page.
 1. On the Instance page user sees the breadcrumb to go back to the previous pages.
 1. Below the breadcrumb, the user sees the instance details.
 Where it shows the whole details of the particular instance.